 Before coming to Christ, Farida was trapped in extreme poverty, indentured servanthood and experienced multiple miscarriages unable to have another child.
 After years of going to the witch doctor seeking treatment and blessing, Farida accepted Jesus as her Lord and Savior and was the first zanantany to come to Christ and be baptized in Mahabana.
 Soon after, Farida and Ravelo had a son, Derik and then another daughter, Marinet.
 In 2006, Farida was one of the first planters with Eden Projects in Mahabana.
 Today, Farida exudes hope and peace as she loves and provides for her three children.

-Bringing the Hope of Christ to the Malagasy people is the primary objective of Red Island Restoration.
-We have both personally experienced the peace that comes with having a deep relationship with Christ and long to see the Malagasy experience the same redemptive hope.
+Bringing the Hope of Christ to the Malagasy people is the greatest desire of Red Island Restoration.
+We have both personally experienced the peace that comes with having a deep relationship with Christ and long to see the Malagasy, like Farida, experience the same redemptive hope.

-God is at work.
-He is pouring out His blessings upon this work and the folks of Madagascar.
-People are hearing about Christ– Muslims, witchdoctors, animists, and nominal Christians.
-He is drawing His children to himself, He is speaking Truth, He is restoring broken relationships, He is transforming lives and He is reigning within hearts!
+In a country where ancestral worship is prevalent, we are deeply aware that Jesus is the ONE living ancestor and only He restores true hope and gives eternal life.
+God is at work on the red island of Madagascar, He is pouring out His blessings upon this work and people are hearing about Christ– Muslims, witchdoctors, animists, and nominal Christians.
+He is drawing men, women and children to himself, He is speaking Truth, He is restoring broken relationships, He is transforming lives and He is reigning within hearts!